Select Page

 Droppings (faeces)

-Signs DroppingsBarn Owl faeces are watery and predominantly white although they can be black or black and white.
-They are sometimes seen on wooden roof beams, as splashes on the floor, on machinery, or in fact on anything that is underneath where the birds roost or perch.
+Barn Owl faeces are watery and predominantly white ,although they can be black or black and white.
+They are sometimes seen as streaks on wooden roof beams, as splashes on the floor, small white patches on bales, on machinery, or in fact on anything that is underneath where the birds roost or perch.

 Nest and roost debris

-The difference between a nest debris and a roost debris is;
+The difference between a nest debris and a roost debris is:

 A disassembled Barn Owl nestbox showing a compacted nest debris.